 How do I change my mailing address online?

 There is a way to change your address directly online but it is not available unless you are registered, linked and logged in.
-First, register on the RGS Forums, then link that registration to your membership.
-You will now have full "members-only access" to the website and RGS Forums, when you are logged in and your RGS membership is current.
-See the MEMBERS ONLY page link at upper right to read about these additional capabilities and for detailed screen by screen registration and linking instructions.
+First, register on the RGS Forums, then link that registration to your membership using the instructions provided.
+You will now have full “members-only access” to the website and RGS Forums, when you are logged in and your RGS membership is current.
+See the Sign In page link at upper right to read about these additional capabilities and for detailed screen by screen registration and linking instructions.
 You can click to Go To RGS Forums from that page or from the Quick Links in the middle of the home page.
-Click the Register button.
 Once registered and linked, you can login on the Forum page or on the MEMBERS ONLY page.
 Once on the Forums, look for the My Membership link in the menu bar across the screen, then the name, address, and phone; and Marketing Preferences can be verified and changed as necessary.
 Any changes Saved here will be reflected in your membership record.
 Remember to always provide a USPS valid mailing address in these fields, otherwise your magazine and other mailings from RGS will be affected.
-Other Forum preferences may be set using the "Settings," old User CP, link.
+Other Forum preferences may be set using the “Settings,” link.

 Forum Registration and Linking FAQs

 What is a PDF file or what is Adobe Acrobat Reader?